peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

 * `x` (Type: Array.&lt;Number> | number)<br>
-    The X-coordinate.
+    The X coordinate.
 If "y" and "z" are null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
 * `y` (Type: Number)<br>
-    The Y-coordinate.
+    The Y coordinate.
 If "x" is an array, this parameter may be omitted.
 * `z` (Type: Number)<br>
-    The Z-coordinate.
+    The Z coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value